intelligent-machine-learning/dlrover/docs/design/elastic-training-operator.md

       memory: 4096
       disk: 8192
       gpu: 1
+  resource_updation:
+    - name: "elastic-deepctr-job-ps-0"
+      resource:
+        cpu: 8
+        memory: 8192
+    - name: "elastic-deepctr-job-ps-1"
+      resource:
+        cpu: 16
+        memory: 8192
 ```

 After the job starts, we can repeatedly modify and submit the `JobResource`.
-The `elastic-operator` will reconcile against this definition.
+`elastic-operator` will reconcile against this definition.
+If `spec.resource_updation` is not null, `elastic-operator` will
+replace a new Pod with the `resource` in `resource_updation` to replace
+the Pod with the `resource_updation.name`.

-### EasyDL Automatically and Dynamically Configures Resources
+### EasyDL Automatically and Dynamically Configures Resources.

+At the submission of a job, `elastic-operator` only launches a Pod for
+`ElasticTrainer`. `ElasticTrainer` extracts features from the job and queries
+the startup resources from EasyDL `Brain`.
+Then, `ElasticTrainer` generate and
+apply a `JobResource` with the startup resources. `elastic-operator` creates
+Pods according to the `JobResource` after watching a creation event of
+the `JobResource`.
+After workers and parameter servers starts, `ElasticTrainer`
+will query new sources plans periodically from `Brain` and update the
+`JobResource`. `elastic-operator` will adjust resources of workers and
+parameter servers according the `JobResource` once it watches a
+updation event.